 What You Will Learn

 Through challenging core courses, specialized track courses, individual electives, and personal and college-wide research initiatives, you will create a degree plan that meets your professional interests and those of the industry.
-This program will prepare you for doctoral or professional school and career advancement.
+This program will prepare you for professional employment or advancement, research opportunities and doctoral studies.

 Courses to prepare for your career: